 If you’re using a brand other than Onyx & Rose, it may be a CBD isolate.

 It’s well-documented that CBD works best when it can partner up with the other naturally occurring compounds in hemp.
 These synergistic benefits are referred to as the entourage effect, and they can provide powerful relief from a lot of symptoms, If you’re taking an isolate, you’re not getting the full range of terpenes and cannabinoids that are available in full spectrum and broad spectrum CBD products.

 When in doubt, try again.

 While it’s possible CBD oil just doesn’t work for you, we don’t recommend giving up.
-That’s because CBD is an incredible compound that is actively bringing relief to millions of people across the globe.
-If it’s not giving you the results you want, or if you’re new to CBD or seeking relief from mild complaints, we recommend starting with 10-15 mg a day.
+If it’s not giving you the results you want, or if you’re new to CBD, we recommend starting with 10-15 mg a day.

 From there, pay close attention to how your body reacts and how long the effects last.
 If you find that you’re not achieving the results you want, before increasing the amount you’re taking, try consuming your CBD at different times of the day.
 You may find that a specific time works best for you, and if you do, start consistently taking the CBD at this time of the day.

 If you find that changing your time of consumption isn’t making a noticeable impact, try increasing your serving size by 10 mg intervals.
 You might also find it helpful to take your CBD through different delivery methods – if capsules aren’t working for you, for example, try switching to our Broad Spectrum or Full Spectrum CBD Oil, where you have more flexibility when it comes to serving size.
 Or if you’re seeking relief in a specific muscle or joint, try applying Onyx & Rose CBD Balm to that area.